-What If the Condom Slipped Off During Sex?
+What if a Condom Slips Off During Sex?

-When we were having sex, my boyfriend pulled out and the condom stuck inside of me.
+When we were having sex, my boyfriend pulled out and the condom stayed inside of me.
 Is this dangerous?

 Put your finger into your vagina and see if you can pull the condom out.
 If you can get it out on your own, check the condom to be sure it is whole and no pieces are still inside you.
 If you can't remove the condom completely, or you're not sure it's all out, call your doctor or visit a health clinic right away.